Are you thinking about moving to Denver?

 - Since the air is thinner, there are lower levels of oxygen, which can take a toll on your body if you’re not used to it or have an ongoing medical condition.

-Tips to Acclimate to the Altitude:
+Tips for Becoming Acclimated to the Altitude:

-- The air is really dry, which can dehydrate your body if you’re not drinking enough water.
+- The air is dry, which can dehydrate your body if you’re not drinking enough water.
 Make sure to drink more water than you normally would, and always have chap-stick handy.

 - Make sure to get enough sleep if the altitude makes you feel drowsy.

-- At higher elevations, the sun is more intense, so always wear sunscreen!
+- At higher elevations, the sun is more intense, so always wear sunscreen.

 Tips for Getting Around: